![]() Recycling |

 A Typical Week at Our House:

-I think the two of us, in our home, generate an average of 15 to 20 pounds of recycling each week.
+I think the two of us, in our home, generate an average of 15 to 20 pounds (7 to 9 kilograms) of recycling each week.
 That's probably more than most because we go to great lengths to remove whatever we can from the regular weekly trash pick-up.
 Also, we occasionally pick up bits of trash recyclables lying in the street during our evening walks around the neighborhood.
 Additionally, I'm lucky in that I work relatively close to Eco-Cycle so it's easy for me to drop stuff off on my way into the office.

 25 Gallon Trash Can |